-This book will appeal to China scholars, human rights scholars, IR scholars, IO scholars, and for both state and non-state actors seeking to advance policy changes regarding China and human rights.
+This book will appeal to students of China, human rights, international relations, and international organizations, and for both state and non-state actors seeking to advance policy changes regarding China and human rights.
 In addition, the findings have policy implications for INGOs and states seeking to influence China’s policies.

 Chapter One: Human Rights According to China